 For the TTT, two exercises on critical thinking were prepared.
 The first one, titled 'Try one sentence', aims to teach an understanding of the impact of different perspectives on the same topic.
-The second exercise - 'Steps to a critical thinking process' is focused on understanding the role of questions for critical thinking.
+The second exercise - 'The six questions', is focused on understanding the role of questions for critical thinking.